Hudson's FTM Resource Guide

 UK and European sizing

-Opinions on the conversion from U.S. sizes to UK and European sizes vary widely on the web.
-For the most part, UK sizes seem to run a half size to one full size smaller than U.S. sizes in men's shoes (i.e., if you wear a U.S. men's 5, you would wear a UK 4 or 4.5).
+Opinions on the conversion from U.S. sizes to UK and European sizes vary.
+For the most part, UK sizes tend to run a half size to one full size smaller than U.S. sizes in men's shoes (i.e., if you wear a U.S. men's 5, you would wear a UK 4 or 4.5).

 When converting from U.S. sizes to European sizes, it is best to follow the recommendations of the store that you are purchasing from, or have them measure your foot for European sizing.
 If you are ordering online, you may wish to simply to provide your actual foot measurements in inches or centimeters; some online sellers provide sizing charts based on physical measurements.
 When in doubt, contact customer service and check on the company's return policy.
 A number of the online sellers listed below offer free return shipping if shoes do not fit properly.